MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/README.md

 SARS-CoV-2 analysis pipeline for multiplex-PCR MPS(Massive Parrallel Sequencing) data.

 ## Introduction
 This pipeline could accurately and efficiently identify SARS-CoV-2 reads from multiplex PCR sequencing data, and report the infection status of sequencing samples with positive/negative/uncertain label.
-At the same time, pipeline could get the vatiant information of each sample such as SNP/INDEL, which then helps generate the consensus sequence of SARS-CoV-2 genome.
-All of results are merged into an html report.
+The pipeline could also get the variant information such as SNP/INDEL and generate the consensus sequence.

 ![Image](https://github.com/MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/blob/master/Pipeline.png)